Table of Contents

 - Enhancement on Exchange accounts that have Mail disabled, now receives calendar invites with notifications and ability to accept/decline/tentatively respond.
 (Previously, if a mail was disabled you would not receive calendar/meeting invites, the meeting would merely show up on your calendar as tentative, and even then it only shows up if the invite was received & added to the calendar in Outlook running on a laptop etc.) As emailed by Roland Theron

 See iOS 5 Video Demo by Apple here (Top Features only)

 I will keep updating this post.
-If you came across any new features other than mentioned above then please do let me know via contact form here.
+If you come across any new features other than mentioned above then please do let me know via the contact form here.
 As heard from different developers those got hold of & installed iOS 5 beta 1 says that Apple might have not yet added all 200 features in recently released iOS 5 Beta 1.
 Hence the list above may not reach the 200 mark but let’s see how much we can get hold of though.
-Most of the features looks like to picked from different Cydia apps that were available for jailbroken phones.
+Most of the features look like picked up from different Cydia apps that were available for jailbroken phones.
 Apple seems like confirming the closet they had earlier.
-Lots of features still not available but lets wait and see.
+Lots of features still not available but let’s wait and see.
 Apple needs to revamp iOS even more like they’re doing this time if they really want to stand alive fighting the battle with Android.